frankjungdss/exdata-project2/README.md

 *Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (`fips` == "24510") from 1999 to 2008?*

-A linear regression model suggests that the total emissions is decreasing from the years 1999 to 2008.
+A linear regression model suggests that the total emissions in Baltimore City have been decreasing from 1999 to 2008.

 ![PM[2.5] Emission totals for Baltimore City, Maryland](plot2.png)